 The International Baccalaureate Organization (IBO) provides rigorous university-level curriculum and assessment for courses in the final two years of high school.
 IB Courses may be taken individually or as part of the IB Diploma Program (DP).
 The IB is widely recognized and highly respected by colleges and universities all around the world.
 Students who complete the IB Diploma Program or Courses may be granted credit or allowed to take more advanced courses in many colleges and universities.

-To earn an IB Diploma, a student must successfully complete the Core of the DP as well as the required distribution of Courses.
+To earn an IB Diploma, a student must gain at least 24 points, subject to certain minimum levels of performance including successful completion of the three essential elements of the DP core.
 The three elements of the Core are:

 - The Theory of Knowledge (TOK) course,